Skip to main content

 Response: 10%

-Prerequisites: There are no prerequisites however previous success in the Year 10 Hospitality course is advantageous.
+Prerequisites: There are no prerequisites however previous success in the Year 10 Food Specialisation course is advantageous.

 Pathway: The Food Science and Technology General course progresses to the Year 12 course by the same name and enables students to connect with further education, training and employment pathways and enhances employability and career opportunities in areas that include nutrition, health, food and beverage manufacturing, food processing, community services, hospitality, and retail.